supertestnet/handcrank/README.md

 # Handcrank protocol

-## 1. Alice makes a covenant with 51% of the most recent miners who mined a block
+## 1. Alice makes a covenant with 51% of the most recent bitcoin miners who mined a block

 Suppose 51% of miners run some software which embeds a fresh public key into the coinbase of every bitcoin block they mine.
 Any user at any time can select 51 pubkeys from the last 100 mined bitcoin blocks and use them to construct a 51 of 51 musig pubkey.
 With this pubkey in hand, the user can create a bitcoin “deposit address” which can only be spent from using a "mega signature" that is valid for the musig key.
 The user will soon send coins to this deposit address, but first they create a series of withdrawal transactions *from* the deposit address, which will be described several paragraphs from now.